Biological Sciences for Business

 Biological Sciences for Business Program at Xavier University

-The Life Sciences for Business program opens up multiple employment options for graduates including in fields like molecular biology, pharmaceuticals, environmental protection and more.
+The Biological Sciences for Business major opens up multiple employment options for graduates including in fields like molecular biology, pharmaceuticals, environmental protection and more.
 Small class sizes and individual research experiences with faculty help students get the attention and experience needed to succeed within the biotech industry.

 Xavier University’s College of Arts and Sciences challenges students to develop an integrated understanding of humanity, the world, and God by pursuing the questions raised in Xavier's core and departmental curricula.
 The College of Arts and Sciences is the oldest and largest college at Xavier University.
 The college provides an excellent liberal arts education in the Jesuit tradition that prepares students for careers, professional or graduate school, and life in a global society.